Testing Standards

 GR-63 addresses many concerns in addition to vibration, such as temperature, humidity, airborne contaminants, and fire.
 GR-1089 addresses a variety of electrical issues aside from vibration.

-NEBS was developed by Bell Labs.
-It is now managed by Telcordia, which is owned by Ericsson.
+NEBS was developed by Bell Labs and is managed by Telcordia, owned by Ericsson.

 SAE J1455

 Addresses the climatic, dynamic, and electrical environments from natural and vehicle-induced sources that influence the performance and reliability of vehicle and tractor/trailer electronic components.
-Test methods that can be used to simulate these environmental conditions are also included.
-This information is applicable to diesel power trucks in Classes 6, 7, and 8.
+It includes test methods that engineers can use to simulate these environmental conditions.
+This information applies to class 6, 7, and 8 diesel power trucks.

 SAE J1810